Jiawei-Fu/academic_website/content/authors/admin/_index.md

 In Methodology, I primarily study *causal mechanisms* and *heterogeneous treatment effects*.
 My dissertation develops theoretical foundations and statistical methods for identifying and estimating mediation effects in the social sciences.
 I have proposed a new identification strategy for mediation analysis, which can transform a challenging mediation analysis problem into a simple linear regression problem without compromising the non-parametric nature.
 The method enables researchers to estimate treatment and mediated effects simultaneously.

 In Formal Theory, my research centers on information and dynamic games.
 Currently, my project explores the full revelation problem of deliberation and debate.
-As you might anticipate, I align with two schools of thought: a proponent of Theoretical Implications of Empirical Models (TIEM) and an advocate for the Empirical Implications of Theoretical Models (EITM).
+As you might anticipate, I align with two "sects": a proponent of Theoretical Implications of Empirical Models (TIEM) and an advocate for the Empirical Implications of Theoretical Models (EITM).

 In Political Economy, I study bureaucracy and inequality, with a particular focus on China.
 My latest work investigates the implicit influence of the affluent on political responsiveness in authoritarian regimes.
 Overall, I maintain an open mind towards all compelling research projects!